Noeline Taurua: Playing career

 Taurua was a member of the Silver Ferns from 1993–99.
-During that time she won a silver medal at the 1998 Commonwealth Games in Kuala Lumpur and a bronze medal at the 1995 Netball World Championships in Birmingham.
+During that time, she won a silver medal at the 1998 Commonwealth Games in Kuala Lumpur and a bronze medal at the 1995 Netball World Championships in Birmingham.
 A knee injury in 1999 ended her playing career, having played in 34 test matches for the Silver Ferns.

 Coaching career

-In 2011, Taurua acted as unofficial assistant coach to the Silver Ferns alongside Ruth Aitken The follow year she accepted an official position as Silver Ferns assistant coach after being offered the role several times.
+In 2011, Taurua acted as assistant coach to the Silver Ferns alongside Ruth Aitken.
+The following year, she accepted an official position as Silver Ferns assistant coach after being offered the role several times.
 In domestic netball, Taurua coached the Waikato Bay of Plenty Magic from 2002–13, leading them to two National Bank Cup titles (2005, 2006) and one ANZ Championship title (2012).